6NCLegend9/Private-Welcome-bot/README.md

 <div align="center">

- This code is for made for 1 server and not multi server's
+ This code is for 1 server and not multi server's

  ## Author project (aka owner) NC_Legend#2147